Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 Production was a bit trickier to figure out, but *allons-y*.

 Many guides and threads end up pulling in references to the src/ and node_modules/ directory which isn't right (at least in our case).
-Webpack is doing a bunch of work for us to generate a minified build/ directory.
+Webpack is doing a bunch of work for us to generate a minified build directory.
 That directory should be all we need to pull in to electron!

 We need to define our electron-build configuration.
 It sits on the top level of our package.json under the `build` key.